 The default file type is .mov but you can export it as other formats as well using “Export” or “Save As”.
 So what do the results look like?
 There are plenty of examples on our OSXDaily YouTube page, here’s one of several:

-A quick note for users of 10.5 or below: instead of paying for recording software, it’s often cheaper to just buy the Snow Leopard upgrade, or just jump ahead to Mountain Lion if your Mac supports it.
+A quick note for users of 10.5 or below: instead of paying for recording software, it’s often cheaper to just buy the Snow Leopard upgrade, or better yet, just jump ahead to Mountain Lion or OS X Mavericks if your Mac supports it.
 The newest versions of QuickTime Player include more Screen Recorder features making it worth it.

 Enjoy this?
 Don’t miss more great Mac OS X tips.